braathwaate/strategoevaluator/README.md

 a bug that perhaps should easily be fixed.

 celsius was the runner up in the 2012 programming competition.
-It uses its pieces aggressively to attack unknown pieces.
+It uses its low ranking pieces early in the game to aggressively attack unknown pieces.
-Usually it ends up with losing its high pieces quickly.
+Often it ends up losing these pieces quickly but as often these forays result in substantial material gain, especially eights, making this bot difficult to win against successively.